MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

   or sanitation of the acquisition data retrieved itself.

-2. _Lack of user control regarding acquisition identifiers_: This solution provides no method for the user to clear, disable, or modify the data retrieved from `acquisitionInfoProvider.getDetails()`.
+2. _Lack of user control regarding acquisition identifiers_: This solution provides no method for the user to clear, disable, or modify the data retrieved from `navigator.acquisitionInfoProvider.getDetails()`.
    We recognize that different vendors may have specific preferences and requirements regarding this aspect, so we defer to the individual install sources to handle that implementation.

 3. _Potential misuse of acquisition identifiers_: Acquisition identifiers could potentially be